Customers InComplete Checkout

 “You want me to check my email before I buy something?
 Ugh, forget it”

-requiring email-verified accounts before accepting payment
+THE PROBLEM: requiring email-verified accounts before accepting payment

 THE SOLUTION: having payment processes for guests & returning users